Three-qutrit code[1]

 Parents

-- Holographic code — Three-qutrit code is a minimal model for holography [2,4].
+- Holographic tensor-network code — The three-qutrit code is a radius-one holographic tensor-network code and serves as a minimal model for holography [2,3].

 - Quantum maximum-distance-separable (MDS) code — The three-qutrit code is the smallest nontrivial quantum MDS code.